ajmtrz/chatgpt_pinecone_pdf_chat/README.md

 *No pain, all gain!
 Be the homework hero with this hilarious piece of wizardry...*

-Welcome to "ChatGPT Do My Homework", the repository for those who value their sanity.
-This wonder of a Python script reads your boring homework from PDFs and URLs, embezzles, sorry I meant 'embeds', them with the magic of OpenAI, and then does a secret handshake with Pinecone to create a queryable index of information.
-In simpler terms, it's the homework-doing, mind-blowing sidekick you always wanted.
+Welcome to "ChatGPT Pinecone PDF and URL Chat", a sophisticated Python script designed for individuals seeking efficient academic support.
+This advanced tool is adept at extracting information from both PDFs and URLs, leveraging the power of OpenAI to enhance and integrate content seamlessly.
+Through a secure integration with Pinecone, it establishes a queryable index, providing a robust platform for accessing information.

 ## Prerequisites